COVID-19 pandemic in Japan

 On 7 January 2021, Suga declared a state of emergency for Tokyo and the prefectures of Chiba, Saitama and Kanagawa, effective from 8 January until 7 February.
 Japan's death rate per capita from coronavirus is one of the lowest in the developed world, despite its aging population.
-Factors speculated to explain this include the government response, a milder strain of the virus, cultural habits such as bowing etiquette and wearing face masks, handwashing with sanitizing equipment, a protective genetic trait, and a relative immunity conferred by the mandatory BCG tuberculosis vaccine.
+Factors speculated to explain this include the government response, a milder strain of the virus, cultural habits such as bowing etiquette and wearing face masks, hand-washing with sanitising equipment, a protective genetic trait, and a relative immunity conferred by the mandatory BCG tuberculosis vaccine.
 In December 2021, the Ministry of Health, Labour and Welfare reported the number of excess deaths through July.
 The excess death toll was 12000 in COVID-19 and 11000 from natural causes due to the aging of the population, but the death toll from pneumonia fell by 5000 as a result of infection control measures taken by people.

 The pandemic was a concern for the 2020 Summer Olympics, which were postponed to 2021 after negotiations between the Japanese government and the International Olympic Committee.
 The Olympics were held from 23 July to 8 August 2021 with restrictions in place to avoid the spread of the virus.

 At the end of 2021, the cumulative number of cases was 1,733,725 and the number of deaths was 18,393.

 At the end of 2022, the cumulative number of cases was 29,212,535 and the number of deaths was 57,262.

-On May 8, 2023, the Japanese government changed the classification of COVID-19 from category 2 to category 5 under the Infectious Disease Control Law.
-Under Category 2, the government was able to take strict measures against COVID-19, such as urging the public to stay indoors and recommending hospitalization for those infected, but under Category 5, infection control measures are now left to the discretion of the individual.
-According to records as of the end of May 7, 2023, the last day of the official press release issued by the Ministry of Health, Labor and Welfare based on daily statistics of the number of cases and deaths, the cumulative number of cases was 33,802,739 and the number of deaths was 74,669.
+On 8 May 2023, the Japanese government changed the classification of COVID-19 from category 2 to category 5 under the Infectious Disease Control Law.
+Under Category 2, the government was able to take strict measures against COVID-19, such as urging the public to stay indoors and recommending hospitalisation for those infected, but under Category 5, infection control measures are now left to the discretion of the individual.
+According to records as of the end of 7 May 2023, the last day of the official press release issued by the Ministry of Health, Labour and Welfare based on daily statistics of the number of cases and deaths, the cumulative number of cases was 33,802,739 and the number of deaths was 74,669.
+Following the reclassification, Japan continued to monitor COVID-19 through sentinel medical institutions rather than the previous system of daily reporting of all confirmed cases.